 - External links – clickable links to content on other relevant web content, on sites with authority.

 - Reading level – that is consistent with the target audience.

-Your goal with a website is to get people to stay and browse on your website long enough to make a buying decision.
+Your goal with a website is to get people to stay and browse your website long enough to make a buying decision.
 You need to attract people with images and quality content.

 Offsite SEO | Search Engine Optimization

 Offsite SEO is everything done outside of your website.
-Anything created by you or someone else which points back to your website will help your overall online presence.
+Anything created by you or someone else that points back to your website will help your overall online presence.
 The more vast the links, the better for you.